Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case with no transverse intersections

 .1in

 {\bf {Situation 2 $-$ $\alpha$ is a leaf of $\wl \cap Y$ which is not isolated on both sides.}}

-Let $G \in \wl$ be the wall containing $\alpha$, and let $\HH$ be the bi-infinite block associated with $G$.
-Since $\alpha$ and hence $G$ is not isolated on both sides, there are sequences of walls $L_n, G_n$ in $\wl$ so that $L_n, G_n$ converge to $G$, and $G$ separates $L_n$ from $G_m$ for any $n, m$.
+Let $H \in \wl$ be the wall containing $\alpha$, and let $\HH$ be the bi-infinite block associated with $H$.
+Since $\alpha$ and hence $H$ is not isolated on both sides, there are sequences of walls $H_n, W_n$ in $\wl$ so that $H_n, W_n$ converge to $H$, and $H$ separates $H_n$ from $W_m$ for any $n, m$.

-Recall that $\alpha$ is periodic, and since $\alpha \subset G$, $\alpha$ is a corner orbit of $G$.
+Recall that $\alpha$ is periodic, and since $\alpha \subset H$, $\alpha$ is a corner orbit of $H$.
 Lemma \ref{cornerperio} implies that all the corner orbits of $\HH$ are periodic and all elements of $\HH$ are lozenges.
 We consider the two elements of $\HH$ with a corner $\alpha$.
-If these two lozenges are $C_1, C_2$ then there is a basic block of $\HH$ containing both of them, and this basic block is a stable adjacent block.
-But since it is a stable adjacent block, then the only corner orbits of the basic block of $\HH$ which are corners of $G$ are the pivots of the basic block, and $\alpha$ could not be a corner orbit of $G$, contradiction.
-The same proof disallows the case that none of the elements of $\HH$ with a corner in $\alpha$ are $C_1$ or $C_2$.
-It follows that one and only of $C_1, C_2$ is an element of $\HH$.
-In particular $\alpha$ is a pivot of $G$.
+If these two lozenges are (the previously defined lozenges) $D_1, D_2$ (of which $\alpha$ is a corner of both), then there is a basic block of $\HH$ containing both of them, and this basic block is a stable adjacent block.
+But since it is a stable adjacent block, then the only corner orbits of the basic block of $\HH$ which are corners of $H$ are the hinges of the basic block, and $\alpha$ could not be a corner orbit of $H$, contradiction.
+The same proof disallows the case that none of the elements of $\HH$ with a corner in $\alpha$ are $D_1$ or $D_2$.
+It follows that one and only of $D_1, D_2$ is an element of $\HH$.

-Without loss of generality we assume that this element of $\HH$ is $C_2$.
-We refer to Figure \ref{figure19}, b.
-Up to switching $L_n$ with $G_n$ assume that $L_n$ intersects $Y = \wls(\alpha)$ in the boundary of $C_1$ for $n$ big enough, see Figure \ref{figure19}, b.
-As $L_n$ converges to $L$, then for $n$ big enough $L_n$ intersects both $C_1$ and $C_2$.
+Without loss of generality we assume that this element of $\HH$ is $D_2$.
+We refer to Figure \ref{figure19} (b).
+Up to switching $H_n$ with $W_n$ assume that $W_n$ intersects $Y = \wls(\alpha)$ in the boundary of $D_1$ for $n$ big enough, see Figure \ref{figure19} (b).
+As $W_n$ converges to $H$, then for $n$ big enough $W_n$ intersects both $D_1$ and $D_2$ $-$ this is because $\HH$ intersects $D_2$.

-We study the wall $L_n$.
-For $n$ big, $L_n$ intersects $S$, the subset of $U$ described above.
-Fix one such $n$ and let $p$ in $L_n \cap S$.
+We study the wall $W_n$.
+For $n$ big, $W_n$ intersects $A$, the subset of $U$ described above.
+Fix one such $n$ and let $p$ in $W_n \cap A$.
 Then $p$ is in a leaf $E$ of $\wls$.
-Let $\eta = E \cap L_n$.
-Lemma \ref{nocross} shows that $\eta$ does not intersect $S$ transversely, hence the direction of $\eta$ at $p$ is the direction of $\ell_E$: in other words $\eta$ is a flow line of $\wwp$, rather than being transverse to the foliation by flow lines in $E$.
-It follows that $\eta$ is a corner orbit of $L_n$.
+Let $\eta = E \cap W_n$.
+Lemma \ref{nocross} shows that $\eta$ does not intersect $A$ transversely, hence the direction of $\eta$ at $p$ is the direction of $r_E$: in other words $\eta$ is a flow line of $\wwp$, rather than being transverse to the foliation by flow lines in $E$.
+It follows that $\eta$ is a corner orbit of $W_n$.
 Notice that $p$ is in $\eta$ and $p$ is in $U$, hence $\eta$ is an orbit in $U = \wlu(\alpha)$.